fraqioui/minishell/README.md

       - Building the tree.
 3. Executing:
       - Executing the tree recursively bottom-up & from left to right.
       - If the token is and/or/pipe.
-(This would be explained later)
+(This will be explained later)
       - else, the token would be a command.
 1. expand $ 2. split the cmd by spaces out of quotes -- 3. expand wildcard 4. eliminate main quotes 5. handle redirections 4. check if the cmd is a builtin -- 5. if it is not a builtin, I fork and then execute the cmd using execve.